 Data rows with identity columns can be deleted as normal using features such as Open Table in Spreadsheet or Zero/Delete Table Data.
-If an ID number is deleted from a table, it is not reused.
-However if the identity column is the key column of a plan code table for an on-demand file group, then you should use the Delete Plan Files command to delete the record instead.
+However, if the identity column is the key column of a plan code table for an on-demand file group, then you should use the Delete Plan Files command to delete the record instead.
 This feature deletes the record, the associated plan file, and any associated data in other tables.